-1 Goal Name HSS-1 Preserve Existing Housing Stock Goal Description Provide financial assistance to rehabilitate and modify residential property to benefit low- and moderate-income owner and non-owner occupants including modernization of public housing rental units owned by the Milford Redevelopment Housing Partnership (MRHP).
+1 Goal Name HSS-1 Preserve Existing Housing Stock Goal Description Provide financial assistance to rehabilitate and modify residential property to benefit low- : 2506-0117 (exp.
+07/31/2020) and moderate-income owner and non-owner occupants including modernization of public housing rental units owned by the Milford Redevelopment Housing Partnership (MRHP).
 Landlord engagement efforts expect assist local service organizations by increasing the number rental homes improved with CDBG funds for the benefit of low/moderate income ALICE households and persons at-risk of homelessness.

 2 Goal Name HSS-2 Housing Service Program(s) Goal Description Support new and existing housing services by providing security deposits and other payments including: utility fees, mortgage and rent payments to stabilize housing and reduce the possibility of eviction and/or homelessness for low- and moderate-income households.
-3 Goal Name HSS-3 Affordable Housing Goal Description Increase the supply of affordable housing options for low- and moderate-income households, specifically privately owned affordable elderly housing units.
 4 Goal Name HSS-4 Housing Education Goal Description Promote and affirmatively affirm fair housing to combat housing discrimination.
 Provide information, educational opportunities, and programs, to improve awareness of a person's rights under the Fair Housing Act, Americans with Disabilities Act, and other Federal and State laws.
 5 Goal Name HSS-5 Homeownership Goal Description Assist eligible first-time buyers who wish to own a home by providing down payment assistance, closing cost assistance and HUD Housing Counseling.
-6 Goal Name HMS-1 Operational Support Goal Description Continue support to providers for their operation of shelters to provide housing and offer support services to youth and adults experiencing homelessness and persons who may be at-risk of becoming homeless.
-Continue support for short-term services: including financial assistance, housing search assistance, and targeted services, which have has shown tremendous promise in resolving the immediate crisis of homelessness for many families and preventing their return to homelessness.
-7 Goal Name HMS-2 Housing Goal Description Provide funds to homeless service providers to rehabilitate and improve shelter facility, emergency services, and additional permanent supportive housing opportunities for homeless persons and families.
+6 Goal Name HMS-1, 3 Homeless Strategy Goal Description Continue support to providers for their operation of shelters to provide housing and offer support services to youth and adults experiencing homelessness and persons who may be atrisk of becoming homeless.
+Continue support for short- term services: including financial assistance, housing search assistance, and targeted services, which have has shown tremendous promise in resolving the immediate crisis of homelessness for many families and preventing their return to homelessness.
+Increase supply of rental property owners through existing service providers to support Federal and State Rapid Re-Housing efforts.